About Food for All Broward

 Co-hosted by Feeding South Florida + Humana

-Join us for a deep dive into the issue of food insecurity in South Florida, the resulting economic and health implications, and participate in solutions-driven break out sessions designed to collaboratively increase food access by strengthening the food system.
-Attire is business casual.
+The 2nd Annual South Florida Food Insecurity Summit took a deep dive into the issue of food insecurity in South Florida, the resulting economic and health implications, and included solutions-driven break out sessions designed to collaboratively increase food access by strengthening the food system.

 Policy Solutions (Led by Urban Health Partnerships/ Food for All); Retail + Agriculture; Health + Wellness (Led by Humana); Technology (Led by Feeding America); Charitable Response

 Food For All Broward Convening in Dania Beach

 Wednesday, January 30, 2019

 Building Economic Development Through Food Access